 Meet Catriona Lingwood, Chief Executive at Constructing Excellence in the North East

-The latest interview in our video series saw Liz speaking to Catriona Lingwood, who heads up Constructing Excellence North East.
+In this episode, Liz spoke to Catriona Lingwood, who heads up Constructing Excellence North East.
 A real driving force for the Constructing Excellence movement, Cat has been in the industry for over 18 years.
 ‘I fell into the construction industry completely by accident’ she told Liz, while she explained the journey that eventually led her to what is still her dream job.
 Watch the video below to find out more.

 As a keen innovator and change-maker, we asked Cat what she felt is needed to achieve positive and lasting change in the industry.
 “The last year has seen a lot of change in the way we work, like the zoom we’re doing now” said Cat, as she explained how the pandemic has put the spotlight on communication and acted as an accelerator for new ways of working and connecting.

 The need to adopt flexible working so quickly came with an opportunity for the industry to put aside its fears on drops in productivity and appreciate the strengths and efficiency of an agile working team which, for Cat, is definitely something that should be retained.
 “I’d like to see better communication within the industry” – which doesn’t necessarily translate into everyone being in the same room.

 In keeping with this year’s theme #ChooseToChallenge, Cat set herself the task of challenging culture and behaviour in the construction sector, to achieve more equality and most importantly inclusion.
 “Everyone has different needs and we need to make sure we are doing something for everyone.”